super-up/super_up_docs/docs/intro.md

 9. `mailer` for send reset password OTP
 10. `firebase-admin` for push notifications
 11. `geoip-lite` and `request-ip` for detect user country
+12. All `media` and `data` (messages texts and media) for this project are stored locally in the server

 :::tip Firebase
 This project not user firebase to save any data it only use the free firebase